 Last week included a visit to the northern Shetland islands of Yell and Unst, with visiting friend Cinnamon, and my cousin, Carol.
 Different work pieces aligned to make the full day trip possible.
 We went straight to Unst, planning to work our way down slowly.
 Unst is the most northerly inhabited island in the United Kingdom, with only 700 residents, it is rugged and remote.
 The island feels open, spacious and wild.
 Good for roaming and thinking.

 The sun was shining some of the time today, so I travelled down to the southern tip of the island to visit Jarlshof.
 I have come here on every trip to Shetland, and am awed everytime.
 The history and evolving shapes and forms are captivating.
-There is now an excellent visitor centre and [...]
+There is now an excellent visitor centre and interpretive [...]

 For the month of April, I am artist in residence at the Booth in Scalloway in Shetland.
 The building was constructed by the Scalloway Waterfront Trust in 2001 on the site of the oldest building in the village.
-It consists of a combined 'clean' working area and living space which is located on [...]
+It consists of a combined 'clean' working area and living space which is located on the [...]

 I am very excited to be heading to Italy next month for the opening of the Sea States exhibition, a collaborative exhibition between Katia Mokeyeva and myself.
 This exhibition was last shown at Timeless Textiles in Newcastle, Australia in March 2016.
-Both Katia and I have sold many of the pieces from that [...]
+Both Katia and I have sold many of the pieces from that first [...]

 First Felt...What will your first project be to begin your creative practice in 2017?
-My first felt for 2017 includes several elements that I love....it is a project with hidden messages, it is an exploration of an idea, it incorporates different fibre arts techniques and invites open ended thinking, and it is a [...]
+My first felt for 2017 includes several elements that I love....it is a project with hidden messages, it is an exploration of an idea, it incorporates different fibre arts techniques and invites open ended thinking, and it is a gift [...]

 First Felt...What will your first project be to begin your creative practice in 2016?
 On the first day of the year I try to include some small aspect of all the activities and attitudes that I want to bring into the new year.
 It's also a wonderful way to approach the first creative project for [...]